aws/aws-eks-best-practices/content/karpenter/index.md

 ### Use timers (TTL) to automatically delete nodes from the cluster

 You can use timers on provisioned nodes to set when to delete nodes that are devoid of workload pods or have reached an expiration time.
-Node expiry can be used as a means of upgrading or repacking nodes, so that nodes are retired and replaced with updated versions.
+Node expiry can be used as a means of upgrading, so that nodes are retired and replaced with updated versions.
 See [How Karpenter nodes are deprovisioned](https://karpenter.sh/preview/tasks/deprovisioning/#how-karpenter-nodes-are-deprovisioned) in the Karpenter documentation for information on using  **`ttlSecondsUntilExpired`** and **`ttlSecondsAfterEmpty`** to deprovision nodes.

 ### Avoid overly constraining the Instance Types that Karpenter can provision, especially when utilizing Spot